 Fresh graduates initially search for entry-level jobs and make a basic wage.
 Then, as time goes on, they gain invaluable experience in their careers, allowing them to grow and become very well adapted to their jobs.
 The more years an individual gains inexperience, the larger their salary typically grows.

 A 32% rise is seen in the average salary in Japan as an individual’s experience nears 5 years.
 When this experience doubles, average salaries are further increased by 36%.
 The increase beyond this is less steady but is still evident.
 A 21% rise in the average salary in Japan can be seen with 15 years of experience while a further 14% rise when that experience approaches 20 years.

-Salary Distribution According to Gender
+What is the Salary Distribution According to Gender in Japan?

 Historically, women have occupied a very small role in professional fields and have not formed a large chunk of a country’s labor force.
 However, with each passing year, gender roles are neutralizing and women are entering the workforce in droves.
 There is still a long way to go until gender equality is sufficiently achieved.

 As of 2019, Japan proudly boasts of a workforce that has a female proportion of 44.5%, which is nearly an even split between the two genders.
 Unfortunately, the average salary in Japan of men and women does not represent that even split.
 There is a lack of concrete data regarding the gender wage gap in Japan.
 It is estimated, however, to lie between 6% and 25%.
 Needless to say, men have a higher average salary in Japan than their female counterparts.